 6.2.
 Can a device for which a derogation was granted in accordance with Article 59 MDR benefit from the transitional period even though it was required to not bear a CE marking?

 Yes.
-As long as the removal of the CE marking was a condition for or a consequence of the derogation granted by the national competent authority in accorddance with Article 59 MDR, the device can be placed on the market with a CE marking, provided that all other conditions are met.
+As long as the removal of the CE marking was a condition for or a consequence of the derogation granted by the national competent authority in accordance with Article 59 MDR, the device can be placed on the market with a CE marking, provided that all other conditions are met.

 PART B – EVIDENCE OF EXTENDED TRANSITIONAL PERIOD